Horbenkodev/hugo-blog/content/posts/digital-transformation/index.md

 ---
-title: Ultimate Guide to Digital Transformation for Your Business
+ceoTitle: Ultimate Guide to Digital Transformation for Your Business
+title: A Guide to Digital Transformation
+breadcrumbs: A Guide to Digital Transformation
+slug: digital-transformation
+draft: true
-publishDate: '2021-03-31T00:00:00Z'
+publishDate: 2021-03-31T00:00:00.000Z
-authors: []
+image: hero.png
+og_image: hero.png
 description: Digital transformation is about making a profound change in an organization using technology.
 Here is a guide to your digital transformation journey.
-image: hero.png
-og_image: hero.png
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - business-analysis-team
 categories:
   - business
+industries: []
 ---
 Digital transformation is an often misunderstood phrase that is overused in the global business community.
 It isn't about getting the latest shiny piece of technology.
 Nor is it about switching to a new software solution or platform for the sake of it.